 neonatal skin disorders birthmarks

-As well as his clinical contributions, Professor Harper has established an active research team at the Institute of Child Health, which focuses on skin biology in children.
+As well as his clinical contributions, Professor Harper established an active research team at the Institute of Child Health, focusing on skin biology in children.